During the summer of 1987, some drastic things happened to me.

 No, he told me.
 Nothing I said was true.
 He angrily told me that I was a user, and that he would not be better than a pimp, if he helped me, and I better be on my way.
 Trying to reason with him, was impossible.

-I somehow managed to get out of that office, in tears, and after all this, I knew I was not going to be able to do any work in New York.
+I somehow managed to get out of that office, in tears, and after all this, I knew I would not be able to do any work in New York.

 But why did all this happen?

 Sal Licata told me that the press had been trying aggressively to get glimpses of people with AIDS, even children with AIDS.
 People Magazine had lured a woman with AIDS, at Bailey House, and had taken photos of her in the bath etc. And there had probably been other things happening.

 But this was the final straw for me, and I left for San Francisco, thinking it might be different there.
 And it was, like night and day.